Internet Marketing, News, Pay Per Click,

 You will find sitelink extensions compatible with search campaigns, and search campaigns with display selection.
 Today, you will find three types of sitelink extensions in Google AdWords PPC ads – only link, link with description and link with an image.

 1. Sitelink Extensions with just “Link”

 At the bottom of the Google AdWords ad, some additional links are provided to refine the ad further and to get more targeted audiences.

 2. Sitelink Extensions with “Description”

-The Google AdWords ad should ideally include some additional links and a short description about those links, so that, the targeted audiences can get more clarity on it.
-Doing so, will reduce the bounce rate of the ad.
+The Google AdWords ad should ideally include some additional links and a short description about those links as it helps, the targeted audiences to get more clarity.
+Doing so, will reduce the bounce rate of the ad too.

 3. Sitelink Extensions with an “Image”

 The links at the bottom of the Google AdWords ad can be further elaborated with an image.
-Sometimes, normal texts are unable to grab the attention of the audiences, but an image can do so in a more effective manner.
+Sometimes, normal texts are unable to grab the attention of the audiences, but an image can influence in a more effective manner.

-However, you should design ads in Adwords for all types of sitelink extensions, according to the keywords the ad will show up with link, additional text or with visuals.
-This is because, even if you set the sitelinks type Google decides whether to show up the image/description or not.
+However, you should design ads in Adwords for all types of sitelink extensions, as per the the keywords provided, the ad will show up with the link, additional text or with visuals.
+This is because, even if you set the sitelinks type, Google decides whether to show up the image/description or not.

 These types are defined on the basis of usability of the sitelink.
 It is always recommended to limit the sitelink text to 25 characters (for most of the languages) or 12 characters (for double-width languages such as Chinese, Japanese and Korean).